-This working group was set up by Martina Gow, a patient living in Croy and is now being looked after by Simon Noble, a patient in Nairn.
+This working group was set up by Martina Gow, a patient living in Croy and was subsequently looked after by Simon Noble, a patient in Nairn.
 It was set up in response to a number of concerns raised by patients both in Nairn and from outlying parts who are unable to use their own transport and struggling to arrange or keep appointments at the surgery and the hospital using available services.

 We conducted a survey with great help from RCOP Highland which enabled us to find out what the key issues are for local people.
 Read more about our survey, which you can access on-line here.

 We’ve now established a charity, Wheels In Nairnshire, which has received funding from Highland Council and the Robertson Trust.